DevanFischer/DevanFischer/README.md

 ### Welcome to my collection of digital adventures..

 I am a US Army Veteran 🎖️ and a carreer switcher.
 I love coding in Python :snake:.
 The power of creating with code is what inspires me to learn more every day.
-There is always something new to learn and our tools continue to advance.
+There is always something new to learn as our tools continue to advance.

 <!-- ### Programming Languages